How to Copyright a Video – The Definitive Guide [2025 Update]

 The Copyright Office is powered by the government, so processing your registration may take a while.
 The Copyright Office says to allow up to eight months.
 The entire time your application is processing, your video is copyright protected.

-Video creators also have the option to mail their videos to the Copyright Office in disc format.
+Video creators also have the option to mail their videos to the Copyright Office on a disc.

 However, if you find yourself in a legal conflict, immediate completion of the registration process by the Copyright Office isn’t necessary.
 Once you’ve filed your registration, you’ve exercised due diligence.